Hair loss news first:

 — Hairdresser Chad Gunter is very pleased with his PRP results from Dr. Laura Bennack.
 According to Dr. Bennack, “the most dramatic results are on men and women who are at the early stages of hair loss”.

-— A new thread on the healthunlocked site suggests that a number of people who are taking Gabapentin are having hair loss issues.
+— A number of people who are taking Gabapentin are having hair loss issues.

 — Missed an important study’s findings last month: BPH drugs such as finasteride and dutasteride (both are also used to combat hair loss) do not raise the risk of erectile dysfunction.